clevertree/relay/apps/server/README.md

 Serving order (GET requests)

 1. Static directories: if `--static` paths are provided, the server will first try to serve the file from these directories.
-2. Git repository: if the request is not for `.html`, `.htm`, or `.js`, the server reads from the selected bare repo/branch.
+2. Git repository: the server reads from the selected bare repo/branch.
-3. IPFS fallback: if not found in static or Git, the server falls back to IPFS using the CID in `ipfs.rootHash` from `relay.yaml` on the selected branch.
-A 404 is returned if the file does not exist in IPFS; a 503 is returned on timeout with a reason message.

 Notes:
 - The server never serves `.html`, `.htm`, or `.js` files from the Git repository.
-HTML/JS must come from static directories during development or from IPFS in production.
+HTML/JS must come from static directories during development.
-- Directory responses are rendered as Markdown or simple HTML and may merge IPFS directory entries when `ipfs.rootHash` is present.

 Logs